6 Best Accounting Software for Consultants in 2026

 QuickBooks Online balances project tracking with broader accounting features that practices need as they grow.
 The platform provides project tracking starting in the Plus tier, offers hundreds of third-party integrations with time tracking tools, and delivers widespread support through the ProAdvisor network of accountants.

 Who it isn't for: Very small practices that find the pricing steep for basic needs.
-International firms needing robust multi-currency support will find Xero stronger in this area.
+International firms needing robust multi-currency support will find Xero handles this better.

 3. FreshBooks